diegocasmo/react-timer-app/README.md

 # Create a Simple React Timer Component ⌛

-Demo project to accompany the ["Create a Simple React Timer Component ⌛" blog post](https://dev.to/diegocasmo/create-a-simple-react-timer-component-jc2).
+Demo project to accompany the ["Create a Simple React <Timer/> Component" blog post](https://diegocasmo.github.io/2020-10-18-create-a-simple-react-timer-component/).

-## Available Scripts
+## Usage

-In the project directory, you can run:

-### `yarn start`
+- Run `yarn install` to install the project dependencies

-Runs the app in the development mode.<br />
+- Run `yarn start` to run the app in the development mode
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+  - Open [http://localhost:3000](http://localhost:3000) to view it in the browser